neurobagel/documentation/docs/user_guide/preparing_imaging_data.md

 The table must include at least four columns named exactly `sub`, `ses`, `suffix`, and `path` (adapted from [BIDS](https://bids-specification.readthedocs.io/en/stable/) entities).
 Additional columns are allowed but will be ignored by Neurobagel.

-Each row of the table indexes a single NIfTI (`.nii` or `.nii.gz`) file with the following metadata:
+Each row of the table indexes a single image file with the following metadata:

 - `sub` (required)
     - Subject ID in the format `sub-<label>`